MustafaMunir123/MustafaMunir123/README.md

 - A Computer Science Undergrad of NED University.
-- 👀 I’m interested in problem Solving & Data Sciences
+- 👀 I’m interested in problem Solving & Backend Development.
-- 🌱 I’m currently learning Power BI for Data Analysis
+- 🌱 I’m currently Exploring Django

 <h2>How to reach me</h2>